dynamsoft-docs/document-viewer-docs/api/class/customviewer.md

 ### CustomViewer()

-Default constructor of a `CustomViewer` object.
+Default constructor of a `CustomViewer` instance.

 **Syntax**